The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Overview

 MobileHelp offers several systems that quickly give you or your loved one access to emergency help.
-Best of all, they cost as little as $24.95 per month, tying it with Bay Alarm Medical and Lively for the most affordable option on this list.
+Best of all, they cost as little as $24.95 per month, making it the most affordable option on this list.

 >> Read more: The Best GPS Medical Alert Systems